WebArbiter: A Principle-Guided Reasoning Process Reward Model for Web Agents: Experiments

 \subsubsection{Experimental Setup and Implementations}

 Reward-guided trajectory search represents one of the most practical applications of PRMs, as it directly leverages fine-grained step-level supervision to improve decision quality during agent execution.
-To evaluate WebArbiter in this setting, we conduct experiments on WebArena-Lite\footnote{We did not have access to the MAP domain during this work and therefore excluded it from our experiments.}~\citep{liu2024visualagentbenchlargemultimodalmodels}, which contains diverse, long-horizon tasks such as online shopping and content management, closely reflecting real-world web activities.
+To evaluate WebArbiter in this setting, we conduct experiments on WebArena-Lite~\citep{liu2024visualagentbenchlargemultimodalmodels}, which contains diverse, long-horizon tasks such as online shopping and content management, closely reflecting real-world web activities.
 Performance is measured with Success Rate.
 Following WebShepherd~\citep{chae2025webshepherdadvancingprmsreinforcing}, we adopt a Best-of-N sampling strategy: the policy model generates $N=5$ candidate actions for each step, and WebArbiter selects the most promising one through a Knockout Tournament mechanism~\citep{guo2025rewardreasoningmodel}.
 We evaluate two policies, GPT-4o-mini~\citep{openai2024gpt4omini} and GPT-4o~\citep{openai_gpt4o}.